alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-28-deliberate-abandoning-delaying-salah.md

 ---
-layout: post
-title: "Ruling on deliberate abandoning or delaying of Salah after its prescribed time"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 2255, Question 2"
+date: 2020/08/28
+group1: true
 hijri: Muharram 9, 1442 AH
-date: 2020/08/28
-category: [fatwas,salah,women]
-locale: en
 lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 2255, Question 2
-summary: "If she is as what you have mentioned, she is an apostate.
+summary: If she is as what you have mentioned, she is an apostate.
 By doing this, she is causing great harm to her daughters.
-She must be asked to repent."
+She must be asked to repent.
-group1: true
+title: Ruling on deliberate abandoning or delaying of Salah after its prescribed time
 ---

 ### Question: